AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/magento-data.md

 description: Explore the main data tables that Commerce users import into Commerce Intelligence
 exl-id: b481c8fc-41b6-4094-8901-17d57f26bfc0
 ---
-# Expected Commerce Data
+# Expected [!DNL Adobe Commerce] Data

-After you have [connected your Commerce store](../../../data-analyst/importing-data/integrations/magento.md), you can use the Data Warehouse Manager to easily track relevant data fields from your Commerce database for analysis.
+After you have [connected your [!DNL Adobe Commerce] store](../../../data-analyst/importing-data/integrations/magento.md), you can use the Data Warehouse Manager to easily track relevant data fields from your Commerce database for analysis.

 This topic explores the main data tables that Commerce users import into [!DNL Commerce Intelligence].